The Singular Angle of Nonlinear Systems: Relation to the Passivity

-It is known that both magnitude and angle information of $P(s)$ is utilized in the circle criterion.
-However, only angle information is considered in Theorem~\ref{thm:spt}.
-For a fair comparison of the circle criterion with Theorem~\ref{thm:spt}, we rule out the magnitude part by imposing a stronger stability requirement on ${\sysp}\,\#\,{\sysn}$; namely, $\rbkt{\tau {\sysp}}\,\#\,{\sysn}$ should be stable for all $\tau>0$.
+We now figure out an angular interpretation of the circle criterion.
+It is known that both magnitude and angle information of $P(s)$ is utilized in the circle criterion. {However, only angle information is considered in Theorem~\ref{thm:spt}.
+To obtain a graphical understanding of the circle criterion based on Theorem~\ref{thm:spt},} we rule out the magnitude part by imposing a stronger stability requirement on ${\sysp}\,\#\,{\sysn}$; namely, $\rbkt{\tau {\sysp}}\,\#\,{\sysn}$ should be stable for all $\tau>0$.
 Roughly speaking, an ``infinite gain margin'' is required.
-In such a case, the disk $D \rbkt{a, b}$ will be enlarged and become a cone formed by infinitely many disks.
-This cone, shown in Fig.~\ref{fig:circle}, is equivalently characterized by the angular condition in the following corollary, which is rooted in Theorem~\ref{thm:spt}.
-The proof is provided in Appendix~\ref{appendix_A}.
+In this case, the disk $D \rbkt{a, b}$ will be enlarged and become a convex cone formed by infinitely many disks.
+This cone, shown in Fig.~\ref{fig:circle}, is equivalently characterized by an angular condition in the following corollary rooted in Theorem~\ref{thm:spt}.
+The proof is provided in Appendix.